MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-scenario-health.md

 ### Sign-ins requiring a managed device

 This scenario captures each user authentication that satisfies a Conditional Access policy requiring sign-in from a managed device.
-The graph aggregates data every 15 minutes.
-You can set the date range to 24 hours, 7 days, or 1 month.

 - [What is device management](/mem/intune/fundamentals/what-is-device-management)?
 - [Learn about Microsoft Entra hybrid joined devices](../devices/concept-hybrid-join.md).